wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

     state              Advanced state management
    </pre>

-0. Help on a specific command, for example:
+3. Help on a specific command, for example:

    <tt><strong>terraform plan \-\-help
     </strong></tt>

    ### Terraform Console

-1. Open the Terraform Console (REPL) from a Terminal/command shell:
+4. Open the Terraform Console (REPL) from a Terminal/command shell:

    <tt><strong>terraform console</strong></tt>

-   The response is <strong>></strong>.
+   The response is the <strong>></strong> prompt.

+5. Commands can interpret numbers:

    <pre>element(list("one","two","three"),0,2)</pre>